andresgutgon/sass-extend-demo/README.md

 ## What is this?
-Demo to show diference between using sass extend from a css class or a sass placeholder
+Demo to show the diference between using sass extend from a css class or a sass placeholder

 ## How to use in your machine
 You need to have node installed